psf/black/docs/integrations/editors.md

-The following matches all stable versions (see the [Release Process](../contributing/release_process.md) section for documentation of version scheme used by Black),
+The following matches all stable versions (see the [Release Process](../contributing/release_process.md) section for documentation of version scheme used by Black):

 ```
 Plug 'psf/black', { 'tag': '*.*.*' }
 ```

-and the following demonstrates pinning to a specific year's stable style (2022 in this case).
+and the following demonstrates pinning to a specific year's stable style (2022 in this case):

 ```
 Plug 'psf/black', { 'tag': '22.*.*' }